zane-abbud/DS4002-Case-Study/README.md

 - understand the fake news classification problem
 - access the fake/real news dataset instructions
 - review and run the project code
+- read supporting articles about fake news and misinformation
 - reproduce exploratory data analysis outputs
 - convert article text into numerical features using TF-IDF
 - train a logistic regression classifier